Insurgentes Mixcoac: Culture

+Writer and journalist José Joaquín Fernández de Lizardi, author of The Mangy Parrot, was born and lived much of his life in what is now Insurgentes Mixcoac.

 The neighborhood houses the Centro Cultural Juan Rulfo, a cultural centre that hosts several cultural activities such as expositions, music and dance.
 The house was built in 1912 by orders of Porfirio Díaz, Mexican president at the time, to serve as town hall of the Mixcoac municipality.
 In 1975, it was transformed into the cultural centre.
+The interior features a mural by Francisco Eppens titled Nuestras raíces culturales (Our cultural roots).